2019-20 Board of Directors

 Laura Rehrmann retired as president and CEO of the Group Health Community Foundation and vice president for community responsibility for Group Health Cooperative.
 Rehrmann has been with Group Health since 1997, when she joined as vice president of development of the Foundation, Group Health’s philanthropic arm.
 In 1999, she completed the leadership phase of the Foundation’s first endowment campaign, which raised $8.7 million.
 She became CEO and president in 2000.

 Rehrmann has worked for Meany Hall for the Performing Arts at the University of Washington, Catholic Community Services of King County, and as executive director of Seattle Central Community College Foundation.
-She has served on the boards of the Rainier Club, the Washington Health Foundation, Leadership Tomorrow, chair of the Association for Healthcare Philanthropy as was program chair for Seattle 4 Rotary, the largest in the world.
+She has served on the boards of the Rainier Club, the Washington Health Foundation, and Leadership Tomorrow.
+She is also former President of both the Association for Healthcare Philanthropy and Seattle 4 Rotary, the largest Rotary in the world.

 She earned her MA in Not-for-Profit Executive Leadership from Seattle University, is a Fellow of the Association for Healthcare Philanthropy, and a Certified Fund Raising Executive.